 \subsection{Properties of random hypergraphs}

-The main goal of this section is to state Proposition~\ref{prop:rnd-prop} which is an adaptation of~\cite[Theorem~2.10]{DT19}.
-This proposition collects the Ramsey properties of $\mathbb{H}(n,p)$ that will be utilised throughout our proof of Theorem~\ref{thm:main-Ramsey}.
+The main goal of this section is to establish Proposition~\ref{prop:rnd-prop} which is an adaptation of~\cite{DT19}*{Theorem~2.10}.
+This proposition collects the Ramsey properties of $\mathds{H}^{(3)}(n,p)$ that will be utilised throughout our proof of Theorem~\ref{thm:main-Ramsey}.

-A $k$-graph $H$ is said to be {\em balanced} if $m_k(H) = d_k(H)$ holds; if all proper subgraphs $F$ of $H$ satisfy $m_k(F) < m_k(H)$, then $H$ is said to be {\em strictly balanced}.
-It is not hard to verify that linear cliques are strictly balanced.
+A $k$-uniform hypergraph $H$ is said to be {\em balanced} if $m_k(H) = d_k(H)$ holds; if all proper subgraphs $F$ of~$H$ satisfy $m_k(F) < m_k(H)$, then $H$ is said to be {\em strictly balanced}.
+It is not hard to verify that expanded cliques are strictly balanced.
 In particular,

 holds for any $k \geq 2$ and $t \geq 3$.
 In the special case $k=3$ we obtain